Promoting our cultural values at Lawn Manor Academy

 - Tolerance of those of different faiths and beliefs

 Lawn Manor Academy recognises the multi-cultural and multi-faith community that it serves.
-We understand that the Academy plays an important role in ensuring that groups and individuals within the school community can understand and apply these five important values.
-These principles form part of the Academy’s culture and ethos, and are reinforced on a daily basis in a number of ways:
+We understand that the school plays an important role in ensuring that groups and individuals within the school community can understand and apply these five important values.
+These principles form part of the school’s culture and ethos, and are reinforced on a daily basis in a number of ways:

-Students have the opportunity to contribute to school life and decision making through an elected School Council and Head Boy & Girl; a recent example of the student contribution in this way was with the introduction of the new Academy uniform.
-Students are also regularly surveyed to understand their views, and student panels are included in the staff appointment process.
-The principle of democracy is also explored in the History & PSHE curriculum, and the skills of discussion and debate are developed across the curriculum, as well as via the Tutor and Assemblies programmes.
+Pupils have the opportunity to contribute to school life and decision making through an elected House Councils and Head Boy & Girl; a recent example of the pupil contribution in this way was with the introduction of the new school uniform.
+Pupils are also regularly surveyed to understand their views, and pupil panels are included in the staff appointment process.
+The principle of democracy is also explored in the History & Personal Development curriculum, and the skills of discussion and debate are developed across the curriculum, as well as via the I LEARN and Assembly programmes.

 The importance of laws, or rules, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through assemblies.
-Students are taught the rules and expectations of the Academy which are particularly highlighted in regular expectation assemblies.
-Where possible, students have been involved in the creation of school rules at regular intervals.
-Students are taught the value and reasons behind laws that govern and protect us, and we believe it is particularly important to explore all learning opportunities in the event of any laws or rules having been ‘broken’.
+Pupils are taught the rules and expectations of the school, which are particularly highlighted in regular expectation assemblies.
+Where possible, pupils have been involved in the creation of school rules at regular intervals.
+Pupils are taught the value and reasons behind laws that govern and protect us, and we believe it is particularly important to explore all learning opportunities in the event of any laws or rules having been ‘broken’.
 The school regularly host visits from outside agencies, e.g. The Police and Fire Service, to help reinforce the importance of this message.
-In February 2016, Lawn Manor was pleased to support Fearless, the youth section of Crimestoppers, with the development of a new education package for Online Safety.

-We have a positive culture in our Academy where students are able to make choices in a safe, secure and supportive environment.
-We encourage teachers to differentiate planning to allow students the opportunity to have a more personalised learning experience.
-The curriculum at KS4 enables all students to make guided choices regarding future academic pathways.
-We offer a range of activities designed to allow students the opportunity to take part in extra-curricular activities in which they have an interest, however this is something that we intend to develop further.
+We have a positive culture in our school where pupils are able to make choices in a safe, secure and supportive environment.
+We expect teachers to differentiate planning to allow pupils the opportunity to have a more personalised learning experience.
+The curriculum at KS4 enables all pupils to make guided choices regarding future academic pathways.
+We offer a range of activities designed to allow pupils the opportunity to take part in enrichment activities in which they have an interest, however this is something that we intend to develop further.

-We support students in making safe choices in their life beyond the Academy, and this includes teaching students about the importance of E-Safety through assemblies and PSHE and ICT/Computing lessons, and regularly hosting visits from outside agencies, e.g. The Police and Fire Service, to help reinforce the importance of this message.
-Our highly experienced Student Support Team, including a counselling provision, and effective safeguarding arrangements, further help students make safe choices.
-Lawn Manor Academy promotes an anti-bullying culture and students feel well supported should they have any concerns.
-Students also benefit from an effective IAG programme and are encouraged to consider their choices for progression in education, employment or training at Post-16.
+We support students in making safe choices in their life beyond the school, and this includes teaching pupils about the importance of E-Safety through assemblies and Personal Development Days, ICT/Computing lessons, and regularly hosting visits from outside agencies, e.g. The Police and Fire Service, to help reinforce the importance of this message.
+Our highly experienced Student Support Team and effective safeguarding arrangements further help pupils make safe choices.
+Lawn Manor Academy promotes an anti-bullying culture and pupils feel well supported should they have any concerns.
+Pupils also benefit from an effective IAG programme and are encouraged to consider their choices for progression in education, employment or training at Post-16.
 An introduction of collapsed curriculum days help students considers ideas in more detail.

-Respect is one of Lawn Manor Core Values and all members of the Academy community are expected to treat each other with respect.
-Respect is integral in our Academy rules and is reinforced in day to day teaching, tutor activities, assemblies and behaviour management.
-All staff in the Academy promote and demonstrate respect for others and this is highlighted in the staff Code of Conduct.
-The Academy is currently increasing the use of Restorative approaches as a form of conflict resolution, which has mutual respect as a fundamental principle.
-The Academy promotes anti-bullying measures and students feel well supported.
+Respect is one of Lawn Manor Core Values and all members of the school community are expected to treat each other with respect.
+Respect is integral in our school rules and is reinforced in day to day teaching, ILEARN activities, assemblies and behaviour management.
+All staff in the school promote and demonstrate respect for others and this is highlighted in the staff Code of Conduct.
+The school also uses Restorative approaches as a form of conflict resolution, which has mutual respect as a fundamental principle.
+The school promotes anti-bullying measures and pupils feel well supported.

-The Academy has a culture of celebrating success in class, assemblies, newsletters, social media and via the ‘Green Cards’ and ‘Passport to Success’ programmes.
+The school has a culture of celebrating success in class, assemblies, newsletters, social media and via the House Point system.
 Achievement is celebrated across the school; in assemblies, using House Points, through postcards home, and through our website and newsletters.

-Lawn Manor Academy believes that tolerance is built through enhancing students’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in the Academy community and beyond.
-The Humanities and PSHE curriculum provides a broad and balanced education on a range of faiths, religions and cultures.
+Lawn Manor Academy believes that tolerance is built through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in the school community and beyond.
+The Humanities and Personal Development curriculum provides a broad and balanced education on a range of faiths, religions and cultures.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been led by senior staff.
-The school also offers opportunities for students to become knowledgeable about other faiths and beliefs through visits abroad.
-Additionally, students are actively encouraged to share their faith and beliefs within the school and celebrate festivities throughout the calendar year.
+The school also offers opportunities for pupils to become knowledgeable about other faiths and beliefs through visits abroad.
+Additionally, pupils are actively encouraged to share their faith and beliefs within the school and celebrate festivities throughout the calendar year.

-Lawn Manor will actively challenge members of the Academy community who express views to the contrary of the recognised British Values, including ‘extremist’ views.
-Lawn Manor Academy endeavours to ensure that all students have a deep and balanced understanding and ability to demonstrate the five principles underpinning British Values so as to build a successful life within society.
+Lawn Manor will actively challenge members of the school community who express views to the contrary of the recognised British Values, including ‘extremist’ views.
+Lawn Manor Academy endeavours to ensure that all pupils have a deep and balanced understanding and ability to demonstrate the five principles underpinning British Values so as to build a successful life within society.